-Of the 217 cases in the APA Program's inventory shown in Tables 7 and 8, 112 cases (all of which are reflected in Table 8) are bilateral cases that have been forwarded to the Competent Authority office for discussion with a treaty partner.
-This leaves 105 cases in the APA Program's active inventory at the end of 2007 that are either unilateral APAs (26 cases) or bilateral APAs for which the APA Program has not yet completed a recommended negotiating position (79 cases).
+Of the 272 cases in the APA Program's inventory shown in Tables 7 and 8, 111 cases (all of which are reflected in Table 8) are bilateral cases that have been forwarded to the Competent Authority office for discussion with a treaty partner.
+This leaves 161 cases in the APA Program's active inventory at the end of 2008 that are either unilateral APAs (44 cases) or bilateral APAs for which the APA Program has not yet completed a recommended negotiating position (117 cases).

-The table below shows the average age (in months) of the 105 active cases in inventory at the end of 2007, along with a comparison of the number of active cases and their average age at year-end for each year back to 2003.
-The table also shows the same information for cases that were at least 6 months old or 1 year old (the latter being a subset of the former) at the end of each year to allow comparison without potential distortions caused by year-to-year variations in the number of cases received in the latter half or during the course of the year.
+The table below shows the average age (in months) of the 161 active cases in inventory at the end of 2008, along with a comparison of the number of active cases and their average age at year-end for each year back to 2003.
+The table also shows the same information for cases that were at least 6-months old or 1-year old (the latter being a subset of the former) at the end of each year to allow comparison without potential distortions caused by year-to-year variations in the number of cases received in the latter half or during the course of the year.
+The build-up in inventory during 2008 primarily reflects the high turnover in APA personnel combined with the record number of new APA applications during the year.